winterfroststrom/TigerCompiler/README.txt

 The hand-written tables for the DFA, Tiger grammar and parser can be found in the PDF report submitted with the project.

+The Parser also generates a parse tree represented by the ParseTreeNode class.
+The parse tree adds left associativity by collapsing expr and stat-assign sub-trees and usings an implementation of the shunting-yard algorithm to generate a basic abstract syntax tree.

+The Parser gives the resulting tree to the Semantic Checker, which traverses the tree to build a symbol table.
+Because it was simplier, the process of building the symbol table actually does minor amounts of type checking.
+The symbol table stores three hashmaps :
+* one for types
+* one for the L1 namespace of functions and variables
+* one for the parameter types of functions

+The Semantic Checker traverses the tree with the symbol table and type checks the rest of the tree.

 ---------------------------------------------------------------------------------
 RUNNING